DUI

 When a client

-submits to a chemical test by way of blood testing, the Law Offices
+submits to a chemical test by way of blood testing, our attorneys immediately submit a court order to have the

 blood retested.
 The blood vials used by the police department are supposed